grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 In half an hour the eastern sky they moved towards had lightened but the western sky behind them still pursued them with a dense blackness.
 With no crew to listen to sonar, they had no chance of hearing the torpedo that slipped into the water behind them.
 They did not know it was there until the percussive sound of an explosion caught Percy and Bastian in the back of their heads.
 They spun around to find the source and a glowing ball of orange was lifting slowly up from the surface a few miles behind them, a central point of sparkling and glowing orange light that reflected the oily sheen and the shadowed chunks of refuse back at them.

-"Fuck."
-Said Bastian quietly.
+"Fuck," said Bastian quietly.

 "What was that?"
 Hemi called up from the control room.

 "They put a fucking torpedo in the water after us!"
 Percy shouted in response.
 "Looks like it hit one of the derelicts."

 "This is not going to work Sylvia.
-They are just going to get closer and try again."
-Said Hemi.
+They are just going to get closer and try again," said Hemi.

 "I fucking know!"
 She lit a cheroot and sucked at it for a long time, the lingering petroleum smell in the air blending with the harsh tobacco smoke as it made its way into her lungs.
 "OK.
 Fuck.
 Bastian, keep watching."